 - Go easy on the cruciferous vegetables such as broccoli and cauliflower.
 You can have them sparingly if they’re really cooked down.
 This is the one time when your goal is to boil your veggies to death!

-Apple cider vinegar, kefir and bone broth for healing GERD
+apple cider vinegar, kefir, and bone broth for healing gerd

 Start your day with a tablespoon of apple cider vinegar in hot water.
 Vinegar may sound like a strange thing to drink, but ACV is great for getting your stomach acid working in the morning to help you digest for the day.

-For breakfast you can enjoy a glass of kefir or have it in a bowl with blueberries.
+For breakfast you can have a glass of kefir or have it in a bowl with blueberries.
 Kefir is a cultured food that has great anti-inflammatory properties and can ease symptoms of acid reflux.
 Kefir is filled with Lactobacillus bacterium plus many other probiotics.
 These probiotics balance your gut flora, benefit your digestion and therefore support you in healing reflux.

 Bone broth is another medicinal food that greatly helps heal inflammation in the gut.
 When collagen is cooked it becomes gelatin, which is filled with amino acids that greatly support your gut health.
 Some of the many gut benefits of bone broth are that it stimulates acid production that helps with digestion, aids in liver detoxification, restores the intestinal wall, enhances your immune system and much more.
 If you’re a vegan or vegetarian and don’t want to include bone broth in your diet, you can get good benefits from adding L-Glutamine powder to your morning shake.
 For more on bone broth, check out Louise Hay’s book The Bone Broth Secret.

 watch your portions when healing GERD